wout/rosetta/README.md

 # => "Guest"
 ```

-And interpolations work as well of course:
+And interpolations are accepted as arguments, as a `Hash` or as a `NamedTuple`:

 ```cr
 class User